Types Of Stress Responses: Treating PTSD And Other Stress Disorders

 Seeking help for PTSD symptoms

 Symptoms of stress disorders and PTSD can be distressing at best and debilitating and dangerous at worst.
-That’s why it’s so important to seek treatment if you feel you may have one of the disorders discussed here.
+That’s why it can be so important to seek treatment if you feel you may have one of the disorders discussed here.
 While seeking support like talk therapy for a condition like this can seem intimidating, the results can be worthwhile: According to one paper on the topic, as many as 95% of patients lost their PTSD diagnosis after completing therapeutic treatment.
-In other words, a trained therapist with experience in these conditions can help you reduce symptoms, heal from your trauma, and put its effects behind you.
+In other words, a trained therapist with experience in these conditions may be able to help you reduce symptoms, heal from the traumatic events you experienced, and put its major effects behind you.

-Whether you’re having difficulty locating an experienced provider in your area or you simply prefer to receive treatment from the comfort of your own home, online therapy is one option for those with stress disorders, PTSD, or comorbid disorders like depression and anxiety.
+Whether you’re having difficulty locating an experienced provider in your area or you simply prefer to receive treatment from the comfort of your own home, online therapy is one option for those with stress disorders, post-traumatic stress disorder (PTSD), and/or comorbid disorders like depression and anxiety.
 With an online therapy platform like BetterHelp, for instance, you can fill out a brief questionnaire about your needs and preferences and get matched with a licensed therapist in a matter of days.
-You can meet with them via phone, video call, and/or online chat to address the challenges you may be facing.
-One study found that online CBT "reduced PTSD severity and other psychopathological symptoms” in participants, meaning this format is one choice to consider when weighing your options for getting treatment for stress disorders.
+You can meet with them for talk therapy via phone, video call, and/or online chat to address the challenges you may be facing.
+One study suggests that online CBT can be as effective as in-person CBT for treating symptoms of PTSD in many cases, meaning that this format is one choice to consider when weighing your options for getting treatment for stress disorders.

 Takeaway

-The effects of mental disorders like PTSD can have significant negative impacts on a person’s daily life, functioning, and overall well-being.
-Those who are experiencing symptoms of any of the disorders discussed here can feel empowered to seek treatment, which research shows can be highly effective.
+The effects of mental health conditions like PTSD can have significant negative impacts on a person’s daily life, functioning, and overall well-being long term.
+Those who are experiencing symptoms of any of the disorders discussed here can feel empowered to seek trauma-focused professional treatment, which research suggests can be highly effective.

 Heal from trauma with compassionate support